ash-project/ash_json_api/README.md

 - Support different member name transformers
 - Support turning off authentication via api config
 - set up pagination maximums and defaults by resource
+- validate our spec compliant handling of content-type and accept request headers.
+Phoenix recommends lower case, but spec requires uppercase
+- wire up error handling with ash errors
+- right now we apply a sort for pagination.
+We should make sure that when resources are paginated, they have a consistent sort, probably via whatever we do for pagination in core ash
+- the 404 controller needs to render a real error
+- Invalid includes errors should be rendered in the same format they were provided(or at least in json api format)
+- Support filtering included records via `filter[included]`
+- Support nested boolean filters
+- Consider validating the `fields` dsl option (even though that may be moved to actions soon)
+- Support composite primary keys, and configuring the `id` field in general
+- the relationship route builders should take into account the kind of relationship.
+It is scaffolding routes that don't make sense for many to many relationships.
+Routing in general should improve, especially around relationships
+- Figure out the json schema for content-type/accept
+- Support for links in the serializer was dropped at some point, we need to add it back
+- validate includes in the json schema
+- add basic type validations to json schema, perhaps delegating to an optional callback on ash type to give a json schema format for a value
+- relationship filters supported/formatted properly in the json schema